 At some point during the Easter holidays of my first year at university, I started to acquire the kind of amount of music only a much richer person could afford to get their hands on via the traditional channels.
 In next to no time my catalogue of albums and other recordings to “work through” expanded, along with a thirst to broaden my musical experience.
 The only way I’d have a hope of keeping up with such a rate of expansion seemed to be to take a systematic approach, and I quickly settled on a basic pattern for listening.

 The following term, I started each week by picking what seemed like a diverse set of up to 10 releases, and made sure I listened to each of them at least six times during the week.
 Six looks like an arbitrary number, but that amount of exposure tended to be sufficient to develop an appropriate appreciation of most recordings: it meant that I would avoid too-hasty rejections of music in unfamiliar or uncomfortable styles (say, punk, metal, hip-hop, avant-garde classical music and music from distant cultures), and – the most rewarding part of the process – bring about a new awareness of what fans of different styles of music find to love in their preferred styles.
 During the term, this amounted to a lot of time listening to music and not a lot of time reading set texts.
-It was superficially fortunate that the two modules I took that term were primarily assessed by examination, and therefore not particularly difficult to do well in.

 There was so much pleasure to be derived from playing new music that way, it naturally happened that I went on listening according to a similar framework.
 As this practice has continued, I have kept a record – Music diary.doc – a list of albums, EPs, singles and recordings of classical works, ordered according to the date I first listened to them (8 pt font, 1 album per line, since you ask; and the font itself changes with my tastes).
 The list is 5 years old today, and keeps growing.